zigbee-alliance/distributed-compliance-ledger/docs/how-to.md

 ##### 1. Publish an intermediate or leaf X509 certificate(s) to be used for signing X509 Certificates for every Device
 The certificate must be signed by a chain of certificates which must be already present on the ledger.

- Command: `dclcli tx pki add-x509-cert --certificate=<string-or-path> --from=<account>`
+ Command: `dcld tx pki add-x509-cert --certificate=<string-or-path> --from=<account>`

   Flags:
    - certificate: `string` - PEM encoded certificate (string or path to file containing data).
    - from: `string` - Name or address of private key with which to sign.

-  Example: `dclcli tx pki add-x509-cert --certificate="/path/to/certificate/file" --from=jack`
+  Example: `dcld tx pki add-x509-cert --certificate="/path/to/certificate/file" --from=jack`

-  Example: `dclcli tx pki add-x509-cert --certificate="----BEGIN CERTIFICATE----- ......" --from=jack`
+  Example: `dcld tx pki add-x509-cert --certificate="----BEGIN CERTIFICATE----- ......" --from=jack`